stqchang/BD4H_FinalProject/README.md

 python src/generate_train_data.py
 ```

 This will generate three pickle files under the data folder.
 Two are required for model training, and the third is the terms used for testing.
+These files are provided in the google drive under the respective folders.

 1. sub_neighbors_dict_ppmi_perBin_1.pkl
 2. train_multi_perBin_1.pkl